 Excavating Indian Jones takes a closer look at many features of Indy himself, as well as on ways of reading and classifying his adventures.
 Editor Randy Laist, a professor of English at Goodwin College in East Harford, has assembled a group of contributors who focus on a great number of aspects.
 The book is a “… component of this vibrant discourse, and the essays in this collection are intended to advance the ongoing cultural debate about Indiana Jones and what he means. … Whether you think of Indy as a ‘reluctant hero’ or a racist imperialist, a monomythic archetype or a marketing ploy, an icon or a travesty, or as any combination of any of these interpretations, the essays in this book provide arguments that will both enhance and challenge your way of thinking about this indisputably influential cultural icon.”

 At the center, we have four cardinal themes.
-First, the fictional/pulp fictional image vs. historical reality of (American) archaeologist of the early 20th century and their ways of locating, attaining and preserving artifacts from ancient cultures, to be stored in (usually American) museums.
+First, the fictional/pulp fictional image vs. historical reality of the (American) archaeologist of the early 20th century and their ways of locating, attaining and preserving artifacts from ancient cultures, to be stored in (usually American) museums.
 The following chapter addresses representations/misrepresentations of non-Western cultures and people, particularly those of remote or oriental decent; it is here where much justified or unjustified criticism is directed against Spielberg and Lucas.
 Chapter three considers Indy’s identity, character, gender status and search for (possibly several) father figures, while the last section describes the commercial exploitation of the character in other media, Disney theme parks, memorabilia and merchandise.

 A very entertaining read for fans of classic adventure tales, pulp stories and their recreation in the 1990s as well as for audiences interested in cultural studies and their workings.